Surprise a beekeeper over the holiday period. Check out the PerfectBee Gift Guide for Beekeepers.

-There are indeed various options for foundation and he's a neat video that describes some common options.
+There are indeed various options for foundation and here's a neat video that describes some common options.

-This is a time when it’s handy to buy all our frames pre-built and leave it to someone else to make sure it fits!
+This is a time when it’s handy to buy frames pre-built and leave it to someone else to make sure it fits!
 But that is your choice.

-This is the flat cover that fits over the top box.
+The inner cover fits over the top box.
 It should be made of four grooved sides and a sheet of wood or masonite with an oval cut into its middle.
 There is typically a hole in the center over which a feeder can be placed.

 Glue three of the sides together, and slide the flat sheet into their grooves.
 The final side is probably in two pieces that don’t quite add up to the length they need to fill.
 This is how it’s supposed to be.
 Attach them so they’re flush with the other sides and a little space is left in the middle - this will be the upper entrance to the hive.

-Your outer cover may be all wood or it may be metal.
+Your top cover (sometimes called an outer cover) may be all wood or it may be metal.
 If it’s wood, it goes together a lot like the bottom board.
 Glue the sections together, then fit, glue, and nail the side rails on.

 Metal covers are especially popular is cold climates, where the bees need to be protected from the winter elements.
 You should have four sides to a frame that can be glued and nailed together.
 On top of this goes a thin piece of wood, followed by a sheet of metal.
 Turn the edges of the metal down and nail them into the frame.

 The traditional color is white, although any color will do.
-If not white, you should probably opt for a light color help keep the hive cool.
+If not white, you should opt for a light color help keep the hive cool in the summer.
 Of course, if you live in an especially cold climate, a darker color may be a good choice for keeping the colony warm.

 You should never paint the inside of the hive.
 Paint prevents the wood from absorbing moisture, which is essential to keeping the hive dry and cool.
-It also makes for a strong paint smell that the bees probably won’t like and may even be toxic.
+It also leaves a strong smell of paint that the bees probably won’t like and may even be toxic.
 Bees like their home to smell like bees, not chemicals, and an overwhelming scent of paint may drive them away.